MightyCreak/diffuse/docs/developers/developers-setup.md

 sudo rm -v /usr/local/share/locale/*/LC_MESSAGES/diffuse.mo
 ```

-### Setup on Mac OS
+### Setup on macOS

 #### Build and test

-Diffuse is using Meson as its build system.
+Diffuse is using Meson as its build system, this is the only supported system
+on macOS.

 To build and test Diffuse: